kubevela/kubevela/docs/introduction.md

 With Kubevela, platform builders now have indefinite flexibilities in designing and implementing new capabilities without worrying about what and how to expose the new capabilities to the end users.

-The ultimate beneficiaries are the application developers.
-Instead of managing a handful Kubernetes YAML files, only a simple docker-compose style **appfile** is needed to manage an application in Kubevela.
+However, the ultimate beneficiaries are the application developers:
+- Instead of managing a handful Kubernetes YAML files, only a simple docker-compose style [appfile](./docs/developers/devex/appfile.md) is needed to manage an application in Kubevela.
+- Out of the box, Kubevela provides a CLI tool to simplify the application management workflow which can be easily integrated with existing CI/CD pipelines.

 ## Comparisons